OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 - Octopus Deploy: Push packages
 - Octopus Deploy: Octopus Build Information

-The first step is self-explanatory, so we won't be delving into detail for that one.
+The first step is self-explanatory, so I won't detail that one.

 ### npm
 Bamboo has a built-in step that will execute `npm` commands.
 Select that step and enter `install` as the `Command` to run.